 Topics: Maps, culture, history, pictures, language, literature, listen to music, songs, products, human rights, WWII, Finnish web radio in Finland and Canada, news; Uralic City Center - where you can find books, CDs, Videos etc. and lots more on the way.
 Land aquisitions by Russia 1944-45.

 The Uralic Family of languages is comprised of two branches: 1) Finno-Ugric, and 2) Samoyedic.
 The Baltic Finnish/Karelian and Estonian (Finnic), Hungarian (Ugric) and Saami ("saw-me") people belong to this distinct group of linguistically related people.
 Uralic people are by definition indigenous people of the northern regions between the Urals and Norway.
 Finns are not some people who just wandered into Finland a thousand years ago from somewhere around Mongolia, as some historians want us to believe.
 Of course there have been waves of migration from the South and East over millennia.
 Finns are just as indigenous as Saami ("Lapps").
 Ancient Finno-Ugric people even hunted in Central Europe at least during periods of glaciation.
 If this is the case, assimilation of these northern tribes has been going on for over ten thousand years.
 The process has been so gradual that their language has been preserved though genetically Finns are to a great extent European.
 These are fundamentally shy people, who have started to break out.
 Eastern Finns, the Karelians, my ancestry, are more fun-loving in the sense that they are a little less inhibited socially.
 Many of their homes are in wilderness all the way east to Lake Onega and North to the White Sea.
 The people have borne the brunt of Russian attacks through the ages and have become very good woodsmen, especially highly skilled in hunting and fishing, and familiarity with the terrain.
+Their woodsman ship came in handy during the war.
 The Finno-Ugric language in Europe has died out thousands of years ago, and thus there are no pockets of the language south of Norway and Sweden.
 The evidence for their European domicile during the last glaciation comes from Mitochondrial DNA.
+Modern research techniques are rewriting history in many cases.
+Finns are from Finland and their linguistic relatives are spread out to the east.
+They did not just wander in from somewhere.

-The Finns are indeed indigenous people not only of Northern Europe but vast areas from central Europe to the Ob river in the east.
+Finns are indeed indigenous people not only of Northern Europe but vast areas from central Europe to the Ob river in the east.
 This is the story of a people who have adapted to a difficult life in the north, with periods of plenty punctuated by periods of famine and hardships.
 The result is a noble, gracious, tenacious people with a desire to be forever free, not bowing down to anyone and building a culture from a rich heritage of mythology, skilled craftsmanship, heroic actions against invaders - finally resulting in nationhood.
 Finns are stubbornly independent and cannot be subjugated.
 The Czars knew that and left them alone, not totally swallowing them into mother Russia when Sweden (1150-1809) lost control of Finland to Russian forces in 1809.
 They became a valued associate, called a Grand Duchy, rather than a slave.
+That is, until towards the end of the 19th Century Russian desire to subjugate the Finns could no longer be suppressed.
+The repressive Russification years began.
+Events leading up to independence.

 At this time Russia was a Fascist country, since they started the war with Germany.
 Finland had made peace with Russia in 1940 after destroying much of the Russian army but in the end losing Karelia.
 When Germany attacked Russia, and Finland was forced to fight again, now the Russians called Finland Fascist, and justified annexation as liberation from Fascism.
 Image that, when they were allied with Germany they weren't Fascist but now Finland was Fascist for ending up fighting a common enemy.
 Finland never was a Fascist nation, though it did cooperate with Hitler in fighting Russia, to try and take back Karelia.
 Finland did take it back until 1944 when Russia took it back again with all the American and Canadian weapons that were bought on credit, but never repaid.
 My father Antti found Heinz ketchup and other American food in the Russians backpacks.